hanminthawhmt/hanminthawhmt/README.md

 # 💫 About Me:
-I’m a Software Engineering student with a strong interest in mobile app development, particularly using Flutter for cross-platform applications. <br>I currently specialize in creating cross-platform apps using Flutter, focusing on building responsive, high-performance solutions for both Android and iOS.<br>Through my academic projects, I’ve gained practical experience in developing mobile apps and integrating Firebase for authentication and real-time databases, specifically Firebase Authentication and Firestore. <br>I’ve also designed and integrated RESTful APIs using Strapi, enabling me to build full-stack mobile applications.
+I’m a Software Engineering student with a strong interest in mobile app development, particularly using Flutter for cross-platform applications.
+I currently specialize in creating cross-platform apps using Flutter, focusing on building responsive, high-performance solutions for both Android and iOS.
+Through my academic projects, I’ve gained practical experience in developing mobile apps and integrating Firebase for authentication and real-time databases, specifically Firebase Authentication and Firestore.
+I’ve also designed and integrated RESTful APIs using Strapi, enabling me to build full-stack mobile applications.

 ## 🌐 Socials: